Funding for Research Stays in Norway for Visiting Researchers

 Oceans

-Under this call, this thematic area applies to funding for projects already receiving support under the HAVBRUK and MARINFORSK programmes.
+Under this call, this thematic area is related to all areas the HAVBRUK programme.

 Health